7 Design Decisions That Transformed This Home by Bringing the Light In

 • Emotional ease

-Luxury, to me, isn’t loud.
+Luxury, to me, is not loud.

 1. Designing for Light, Not Trends